andrescosta/jobico-fn/GUIDE.md

 #### `tenant`

 - **Description:** The "tenant" attribute represents the ID of the tenant associated with the job.
-It ensures that the job is attributed to a specific tenant within the multi-tenancy architecture of Jobico.
+It ensures that the job is attributed to a specific tenant within the multi-tenancy architecture of Jobico-fn.

 - **Example:**